ColumPaget/narrowsh/README.md

   -m                 force menu mode (otherwise must be set in config file> -S                 disallow use of su/sudo/suid
-  -X                 disallow running further child programs (attempts to block 'fork()') -N                 enter a namespace with no network access -I                 enter a namespace with no Inter Process Communication access -n <value>         run with process priority (´nice´) of <value>
+  -X                 disallow running further child programs (attempts to block 'fork()') -N                 create a namespace with no network access -I                 create a namespace with no Inter Process Communication access -P                 create a namespace with no ability to see other processes running on the system -n <value>         run with process priority (´nice´) of <value>
   -T <value>         inactivity timeout after ´value´ secs.
 Suffixes of ´m´ ´h´ can be used for minutes and hours -F <value>         maximum numbers of files that can be opened